Low GI Lifestyle

 My Sunday Prep Routine

 To make this work with a 40-hour work week, I have to prep.
 Every Sunday, I process three large heads of cauliflower.
-It’s loud, it’s messy, and my kitchen smells like a brassica factory for two hours, but it saves my sanity on Tuesdays when I get home late from the office.
-I’ve documented my whole process in my Sunday Survival Guide.
+It’s loud, it’s messy, and my kitchen smells like a brassica factory for a couple of hours, but it saves my sanity on Tuesdays when I get home late from the office.
+I’ve documented my whole process of making sure I have enough 'rice' to last the week without it getting slimy.

 Here is what my 'Kitchen Lab' has taught me about the grain swap: